mayha1/mayha1.github.io/_posts/2023-04-18-IntroductionToEducationalTimetabling.md

 timeslot b”.

-- Binary constraints that concern pairs of events, such the constraint “event a must take place before event b”, or the event clash constraint, which is considered in more detail below.
+- Binary constraints that concern pairs of events, such the constraint “event a must take place before event b”, or the event clash constraint.
 (Note that chains of binary constraints can also be applied, suchas the constraint “event a must take place before b, which must take place before c”, etc. . .)